llpeterson/direct/trend.md

 benefit from low latency connectivity to end users, and the devices those users surround themselves with.

-This is all part of the growing trend, led by cloud providers, to move functionality out of the datacenter and closer to the network edge.
-It is fair to say that cloud providers and network operators are on a collision course.
+This is all part of the growing trend to move functionality out of the datacenter and closer to the network edge, a trend that puts cloud providers and network operators on collision course.
 Cloud providers, in pursuit of low-latency/high-bandwidth applications, are moving out of the datacenter and towards the edge at the same time network operators are adopting the best practices and technologies of the cloud to the edge that already exists and implements the access network.
-It’s impossible to say how this will all play out over time; both industries have their particular advantages.
+It’s impossible to say how this will all play out over time;
+both industries have their particular advantages.

 On the one hand, cloud providers believe that by saturating metro areas with edge clusters and abstracting away the access network, they